Boquete, Panama

 When we asked people living in Boquete what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Boquete is generally quite pleasant.
 The town is small and friendly, with a laid-back atmosphere and plenty of outdoor activities to enjoy.
 The climate is mild and the scenery is beautiful, with lush green mountains and valleys.
 The cost of living is low, making it an attractive destination for those looking to stretch their budget.
 There is a strong expat community in Boquete, with plenty of opportunities to meet new people and make friends.
 The internet connection is reliable, making it a great place to work remotely.
-All in all, Boquete is an ideal destination for expats and digital nomads looking for a peaceful and affordable place to live," said one expat in Boquete.
+All in all, Boquete is an ideal destination for expats and digital nomads looking for a peaceful and affordable place to live," explained one expat living in Boquete, Panama.

 What do expats in Boquete appreciate most about the local culture?

 "Expats in Boquete appreciate the friendly and welcoming nature of the local people.
 They also enjoy the laid-back atmosphere and the slower pace of life.
 The stunning natural beauty of the area is another draw, with lush green mountains, rivers, and waterfalls.
 The local cuisine is also a highlight, with a variety of fresh fruits and vegetables, as well as delicious seafood.
-The vibrant culture and traditions of the Ngöbe-Buglé people are also appreciated by expats, who enjoy learning about the local customs and history," wrote one member in Boquete.
+The vibrant culture and traditions of the Ngöbe-Buglé people are also appreciated by expats, who enjoy learning about the local customs and history," wrote a member in Boquete.

 What do expats find most challenging?

 "The difference in attitude regarding such things as appointment times - even if you agree to meet at a specific day and time, if a Panamanian has a family event, another appointment or just decides not to come, they may show up an hour or two late or the next day.
-You need to be prepared to schedule and re-schedule without getting too frustrated," said one expat in Boquete.
+You need to be prepared to schedule and re-schedule without getting too frustrated," wrote one member in Boquete.

 Is there a lot of crime in Boquete?